Midwifery shortages on NHS maternity units has doubled since the start of the coronavirus outbreak, the Royal College of Midwives has warned.

 ‘The shortage of midwives has doubled since the start of the outbreak, a situation which is only likely to worsen as the pandemic spreads further,’ she added.

-The RCM said the combination of Covid-19, self-isolation and existing staff shortages is behind the surge in vacancies.
+The RCM said the combination of Covid-19, self-isolation and existing midwifery shortages is behind the surge in vacancies.

 Ms Walton also called for midwives and maternity support workers to be ‘ringfenced’ from redeployment during the pandemic.